Top 7 Things To Do in San Diego

 San Diego has grown to be a massive hub for Craft Beer with the number of breweries growing every year.
 We did a beer tasting at Rose’s in Old Town (another place I’ll mention on this list) so that let us (well, me) get through a few of the local brews and we also went to Stone’s, a local brewing institution.
 There are a few options but we visited the huge Stone’s brewery in Liberty Station which I think is worth going to just for the awesome outdoor garden bar area.
 Thanks to Booze Up offer 24 hour alcohol delivery service in London 7 days a week.

 San Diego has over 110 km of coastline so there are a ton of great beaches to check out.
-Coronado, Del Mar, Torrey Pines…there are endless options for walking along the beach, swimming, surfing or just enjoying the view.
+Coronado, Del Mar, Torrey Pines…there are endless options for walking along the beach, swimming, surfing or just enjoying the view, you will be able to find at least one surf shop near by.

 Two of my favourites are Pacific Beach (for the pier and the boardwalk) and La Jolla cliffs where you can watch the paragliders launch and land off the Torrey Pines Gliderport on the cliff tops.